-To be considered full-time, a student must be registered for 12 or more credit hours and attending class at least one day after the end of the school's drop/add period for each term.
-If a student officially or unofficially withdraws, drops out or is expelled before the day after drop/add, the student is not eligible to receive GTEG.
+To be considered full-time, a student must be registered for 12 or more credit hours and attending class as of the day after the census date* of the term.
+If a student officially or unofficially withdraws, drops out or is expelled before the day after the census date, the student is not eligible to receive GTEG.
 Attendance is monitored to verify eligibility.
 GTEG eligible students can receive payment for the summer term and three (3) quarters during the regular award year (Fall I – Spring).
 Please see the financial aid representative at each campus for further information and current year eligibility amounts.
 State grant regulations and award amounts are subject to change during an award year.

 HOPE (Helping Outstanding Pupils Educationally) Scholarship

 Students who are eligible for the GTEG program may also be eligible to receive additional assistance under this state scholarship program.
 HOPE Scholarships are available for qualified students attending GMC and may be applied to tuition and mandatory fees not covered by another source that is applied to student's tuition and fee charges.
 Recipients do not receive a book allowance for attendance at GMC.
-Full-time enrollment is not required.
+Students must be enrolled at least half-time (6 hours).
 HOPE eligibility is determined using attempted hours according to HOPE Program regulations.
 Contact the Financial Aid Office for eligibility requirements.